alexlibe95/PeakLog/README.md

 ### Prerequisites

-- Node.js 20+ (required for Firebase CLI v14+)
+- Node.js 20+
-- Firebase project with Authentication, Firestore, and Hosting enabled
+- Firebase project with Authentication and Firestore enabled
 - Git
-- Firebase CLI (`npm install -g firebase-tools`)

 ### 1. Clone and Install